noamross/mgcv-esa-2018/project-requirements.md

 ### Title of the session

-The mgcv package as a one-stop-shop for fitting non-linear ecological models
+Fitting non-linear models in R with the mgcv package

 ### Description of the session (appears online only; 250 words max.)

-To address the increase in both quantity and complexity of available data, ecologists require flexible, robust statistical models, as well as software to perform such analyses.
-This workshop will focus on how a single tool, the mgcv package for the R language, can be used to fit models to data from a wide range of sources.
+To address the increase in both quantity and complexity of available data, ecologists require flexible models.
+This workshop will focus on on fitting generalized additive models (GAMs) - robust models for non-linear relationships - using the mgcv package for the R language.

 mgcv is one of the most popular packages for modelling non-linear relationships.
 However, many users do not know how versatile and powerful a tool it can be.
 This workshop will focus on teaching participants how to use mgcv in a wide variety of situations (including spatio-temporal, zero-inflated, heavy-tailed, time series, and survival data) and advanced use of mgcv (fitting smooth interactions, seasonal effects, spatial effects, Markov random fields and varying-coefficient models).

-The workshop will give paricipants an understanding of: (a) practical elements of smoothing theory, with a focus on why they would choose to use different types of smoothers (b) model checking and selection (c) the range of modelling possibilities using mgcv.
-Participants will be assumed to be familiar with the basics of R (loading/manipulating data, functions, and plotting) and regression in R (lm() and glm()).
-The organizers have extensive practical experience with ecological statistics and modelling using mgcv.
+The workshop will give paricipants an understanding of: (a) practical elements of smoothing theory in GAMs, with a focus on why they would choose to use different types of smoothers (b) model checking and selection (c) the range of modelling possibilities using mgcv.
+It will include both lecture and hands-on exercises.
+Participants should be familiar with the basics of R (loading/manipulating data, functions, and plotting) and regression in R (lm() and glm()).
+The organizers have extensive practical and teaching experience with ecological statistics and modelling using mgcv.

 ### Summary sentence (appears in print only; 50 word max.)

-mgcv is one of the most popular R packages for non-linear modelling, but many users do not know how versatile and powerful it is.
-This workshop will focus on using mgcv in a wide variety of situations common in ecology, and advanced use of mgcv for model fitting.
+Non-linear relationships are ubiquitous in ecology.
+This workshop will focus on a using mgcv, a versatile and powerful R package, to fit models to a variety of ecological data.
+It will cover practical elements of theory, hands-on model fitting, and a review of the range of model options and possibilities.

 ### Name and contact information (affiliation, email) for the lead organizer and any co-organizers